brunorijsman/secure-grpc/README.md

 # Authentication Schemes

 Our code supports multiple authentication schemes.
 The scheme is determined by the combination of the parameters listed below.
-The test scrips tests all possible parameter combinations.
+The test script (which is described in detail later) tests all possible parameter combinations.

 ## Authenticated Parties